 An estimated 2.5 billion people worldwide consume street food each day many of whom are poor and cannot afford food from retail stores depend on food that street vendors provide.

-Street food vending employs, on average, more than 42 percent of the labor force and contributes about 41 percent of the total GNP in Africa.
+Street food vending employs, on average, more than 42 percent of the labor force and contributes about 41 percent of the and total GNP in Africa.
 Street food vendors in Africa are commonly family or one-person businesses and the majority work without licensing.